 We are deeply grateful for the support of these organizations and individuals since the founding of the D.C.
 Policy Center, who have made our work possible.

-Contributions of funds and contracts, by lifetime sum, from the D.C.
-Policy Center’s inception through July 1, 2021 are included.
+Contributions of funds and contracts, by lifetime contribution, January 1 to December 21, 2022.
 In the interest of transparency and disclosure, this listing includes donations as well as commissioned research products and contracts.
 Please note, this list is compiled and updated on an annual basis, and the below comes from our most recent annual report.
 The D.C.
 Policy Center strives to be complete and accurate in recognizing the generous support of our donors and research contracts.

 $100,000 and above